hbeni/wesnothBoardGame/README.md

 Units can pass trough friendly units when moving but cannot hold on an already occupied field.

 ***Zone of control***
 Each unit has a *zone of control* around it.
 If your unit enters the hex field adjacent to an enemy unit, it looses all emaining movepoints for the current turn.
-This allows units to block off access to areas on the battlefield and even to capture enemy units so they can't flee.
+This allows units to block off access to areas on the battlefield and even to capture enemy units so they can't flee (put two units on opposite fields and the enemy has no uncontrolled fields left to move on).
 Employing *zone of control* can be a significant factor in winning a game.

 ***Conquering villages***
 To conquer an empty village you just simply move a unit onto it.
 Place your marker on it so it's visible that it now belongs to you.